aws-samples/serverless-patterns/eventbridge-to-appsync-events/README.md

 ### Set up your Events API to listen to events
 - Go to your pre-existing Events API in the console.
-- Click the pub/sub editor tab.
+- Click the Pub/Sub Editor editor tab.
-- Scroll down to the subscriptions section and click on "connect".
+- Scroll down to the Subscribe section and click on "connect".
 - For channel, leave the `default` parameter as it is.
 Replace `/*` with `/serverless-patterns`.
 - Click on Subscribe.
+You should see a `subscribe_success` message.

 ### Publish test events to EventBridge

-- Open a new tab and go to the EventBridge Console.
+- Open the Amazon EventBridge Console in a new tab.
 - Click "Event buses" on the left menu.
 - On the top right, click "send events".
-- Select the newly created event bus (from step 5 in Deployment Instructions).
+- For the event bus dropdown, select the newly created event bus (from step 5 in Deployment Instructions).
 For "event source" enter anything (e.g `example.serverlesspatterns`) and for "detail type" enter `serverless-patterns`.
 - Enter the following payload: `{"message":"hello from test"}`.
-- Send the event.
+- Click "Send".
 - Navigate back to your Events API tab, you should see a new message arrived in the subscription area as follows:
 ```
 {